 The Web address of this

-two-page article is http://sfhelp.org/relate/mates/intimacy.htm
+article is http://sfhelp.org/relate/mates/intimacy.htm

-Clicking links below will open a full window or an informational popup, so
+new window.
+Other links will open an informational popup,

-please turn off your brow-ser's
+so please turn off your

-popup blocker or allow popups from this nonprofit Web site.
+browser's popup blocker or allow popups from this nonprofit Web site.

 This is one of a

-of articles in self-study Lesson 4 -
+of articles in self-improvement Lesson 4 -

 improving primary relationships.
 It adds to articles proposing how to make

-with and
+three wise courtship decisions with and

 without kids from prior unions.

-This article assumes you're familiar with...
+The article assumes you're familiar with...

-My client was a well
+My therapy client was a well

 dressed, soft spoken man in his late 40's that I’ll call Jerry.
 He leaned

-for-ward anxiously, and said.
+forward anxiously, and said.
 "My wife complains that she doesn't know who I

 am.
 I don't know what to do with that.
 I am who I am."